-Swiss (flat) prongs
+Swiss (tab) prongs

 Flat prongs are the oldest type of prongs; they represent an evolution of the bezel setting.
 Flat prongs are narrow strips of metal left between sections of the bezel removed to let in more light.

 The prong tips are shaped like flattened pyramids with sliced-off tops.
 Flat prongs have a rectangular cross-section as opposed to round-wire prongs.
 Flat prongs were popular during the Art-Deco period.
-Crown style settings such as Tiffany solitaires are usually finished with flat prongs.
+Crown-style settings such as Tiffany solitaires are usually finished with flat prongs.

 C-prongs follow the curve of rounded stones, while V-prongs are folded over the stone’s point.
 Two wide opposing C-shaped prongs holding an oval or round stone are called half-bezel, semi-bezel, or open bezel.

-Prongs set with stones
+Prongs set with diamonds

 Really bad idea that contradicts the aesthetics of fine jewelry and the main purpose of the prongs: to stay invisible.